 - Deleting a Score - BEWARE: once deleted, scores can't be restored.
-Each district is strongly encouraged to have a process and policy for deleting scores and/or retesting students.
+Each district is strongly encouraged to have a process and policy for deleting scores and/or retesting students (See: Iowa: Planning for the Screening Window).
 Please make sure you're following your district's plan.

 Do I need to progress monitor during the screening window?

 This is a local decision.
 While it might make sense to skip collecting PM data the week that the child is screened, it is still important to know what progress the student is or is not making and if you need to intensify (or fade) instruction/intervention.
 Keep in mind the function of progress monitoring is to have frequent data to judge the student’s progress toward success in order to adjust ineffective interventions.
 A four to six week gap in progress monitoring data could result in a lot of lost instructional time that might potentially be spent continuing to blindly use an ineffective intervention.

 Where do I mark a student who is on alternate assessment or screened with another approved measures (eg. they take aReading instead of the district default CBMR)?